Bemarcru/Python_test_repository/README.md

-and so on for the different image files included in test Data folder.
+and so on for the different image files included in Test data folder.